lh6210/Github_page/pages/blogBackend.md

 However, for Math/Latex users the default rendering process might not work as desired.
 The problems are usually due to the conflicts between different meanings of `_` and `*` in Latex and Markdown.
 A common workaround is to tweak the Latex syntax inside Latex delimiters, which brings more or less hassles into the blog writings.
 For example, what I have experienced was that: inside a math block encircled by `$$`, instead of typing `_` for subscript, I have to type `\_`; instead of typing `*` for multiplication, I have to type `\*`; instead of typing `\\` for linebreak, I have to type `\\\\`.

 Fortunately, Flask-Flatpage gives users the flexibiltiy to specify the render engine as well as self-define the conversion function.
-Also, a render engine, $Python-Markdown$ along with [python-markdown-math](https://pypi.org/project/python-markdown-math/) and the suggested configuration, could convert Latex syntax in .md files smoothly into .html files.
+I ended up using $Python-Markdown$ along with [Arithmatex](https://facelessuser.github.io/pymdown-extensions/extensions/arithmatex/) as the rendering part.
+This combination allows me to write pure Latex inside math blocks and works well so far.

 More Markdown processors: